seleste3580-dev/embedded-systems-training/README.md

 - **Week 11:** Capstone Project Component Exploration and Datasheet Review.
 - **Week 12:** Capstone Project Development & Final Presentations.

-## 🖥️ How to View

-This project is a static website.
-To view the reports:
-1. Clone the repository.
-2. Open `index.html` in any modern web browser.

 ---